-You can save money and reduce food waste by adding kitchen scraps to your bird table.
-Some to the scraps you can use are: fruit, peas, sweet corn and cooked potatoes, breakfast Cereal and raw oats, nuts, bacon fa,t, cheese, cooked pasta and rice.
+You can save money and reduce food waste by adding kitchen scraps for garden birds to your bird table.
+Some of the scraps you can use are fruit, peas, sweet corn and cooked potatoes, breakfast Cereal and raw oats, nuts, bacon fa,t, cheese, cooked pasta and rice.
 Kitchen scraps as a supplement to good quality bird food add variety to the diet and may attract new species to your garden.

 We Brits spend a lot on bird food.
 According to the British Trust for Ornithology around £200 million pounds a year and rising.

 As our countryside offers less food for wild birds the food we offer in our gardens becomes ever more important.

 Back in the 1980s only 18 species of wild birds took bird food in gardens.
 Now garden feeders help to support 130 different species of wild bird.